 Does your dog growl or snap at others when he is around food or favored objects?
 It might be possession aggression.
 Dog aggression can be a serious problem for dog owners.
 In order to prevent or change aggressive behavior in dogs, it's important to know exactly what is causing the aggression.
-The following will help you determine if you're dealing with possession aggression:
+The following information can help you determine if you're dealing with possession aggression in your dog.

 Keep in mind that what your dog considers an object worthy of possessing may not be something you think has any value.
 For instance, some dogs are just as likely to snarl and snap over a tissue they fished out of the trash can as a big meaty bone.